rfdrake/tel/README.md

 2. make
 3. make install

+A far easier way to install is to use cpanminus if you're comfortable with it, now that the app is on CPAN:

+    cpanm App::Tel

-When you're ready to install, you can instruct your users to run "mktelrc".
+When you've installed and are ready to use the app, you can instruct your users to run "mktelrc".
 This will prompt them for the username and password they use for routers, then write them to a .telrc2 file in their home directory.

 This file should be only readable by the user for security reasons, although the very act of storing passwords for your routers in a file means you are